Aquanty/rtd-hgs/docs/source/index.rst

 and whose centroids are within the rectangular block defined by the three ranges are chosen.

-Note that if the plane defined by the three points is parallel to one coordinate axis, the pre-processor will automatically use the ID of the plane parallel to that axis, and the user-defined plane ID will be ignored.
+| Note that if the plane defined by the three points is parallel to one
+  coordinate axis, the pre-processor will automatically use the ID of the plane parallel to that axis, and the user-defined plane ID will be ignored.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 Simulation Control Options
 --------------------------